Steelers-Chargers Preview

 That depth is about to be tested with Watt dealing with hip and leg injuries suffered when he sacked Detroit’s Jared Goff last week.

-If Watt can’t play, that leaves the Steelers with three true outside linebackers in Alex Highsmith, Taco Charlton and Derrek Tuszka.
+The team ruled Watt out on Friday, leaving the Steelers with three true outside linebackers in Alex Highsmith, Taco Charlton and Derrek Tuszka.
 Watt has 62 career sacks.
 Highsmith, Charlton and Tuszka have 14 1/2 combined.

 ”Whether they’re ready or not, they’re gonna have to (be ready),” defensive coordinator Keith Butler said. ”We can’t wait on them.
 They’ve got to come out and they’ve got to know what we ask them to do.
 They’re getting better in terms of that. … They’ve gotten a lot more reps this past week, so hopefully we’ll be OK with those guys.
 They understand what we’re trying to get done.”